×

 We asked expat moms who gave birth in Costa Rica about their experiences and advice they have for other moms to be.
 They said:

 "Costa Rica has a lower infant mortality rate than the United States.
-Overall, my docs in the United States tell my. husband, who is disabled and has a lot of medical problems, that Costa Rica is one of the few countries they recommend that he relocate to," said one person in San Jose.
+Overall, my docs in the United States tell my. husband, who is disabled and has a lot of medical problems, that Costa Rica is one of the few countries they recommend that he relocate to," wrote a person living in San Jose.

 Are healthcare services good in Costa Rica?